-1.2.4 Implementation of the soft clipping
+2.2.4 Implementation of the soft clipping

-In analog synthesizers, particularly at Moog's, the resonant filter as the VCA uses a current limiting function, preventing the signal from being too loud (soft clipping).
+In analog synthesizers, particularly Moog's, the resonant filter at the VCA uses a current limiting function, preventing the signal from being too loud (soft clipping).

 TAE® reproduces this current limiting function, making the sound more natural.
 It also allows filters to enter self-oscillation like original hardware synthesizers do.